The Best Patios in 18 Chicago Neighborhoods

 Humboldt Park: Parson’s Chicken & Fish

-We had no idea we loved fried chicken (or negroni slushes for that matter), but Parson’s knows us better than we know ourselves.
-Must have something to do with that perfect patio.
+We had no idea how much we loved fried chicken and negroni slushies, but Parson’s knows us better than we know ourselves.
+That must be how they created our dream patio with charming red-striped umbrellas.

 2952 W. Armitage Ave.; 773-384-3333 or parsonschickenandfish.com

-Cuba is now open to U.S. travelers, but for years Chicagoans have been savoring all the ropa vieja and sun they can at this Armitage Avenue eatery.
-There’s a smaller Roscoe Village outpost, but we stick with the original.
+You can technically fly to Cuba, but it ain’t easy.
+Instead, savor all the ropa vieja and sun you can at this Armitage Avenue eatery.
+There’s a smaller Roscoe Village outpost with a smallerpatio, but we stick with the original.

 Lincoln Park: Homeslice Wheel House